KULL-Centre/papers/2020/mave-analysis-cagiada-et-al/README.md

 ## CHIMERA scripts ##

 The chimera_scripts folder contains the chimera python scripts  necessary to create the protein renderings shown in the paper.
-Before running them you should download the structures (PDB entry 5LPG for NUDT15 and 1D5R for PTEN) from the PDB.
+The structures used (already embedded in the scripts) are PDB entry 5LPG for NUDT15 and 1D5R for PTEN.